andrew-aladev/lzw-ab/README.md

 ## CI

+Please visit [scripts/test-images](scripts/test-images).
 See universal test script [scripts/toolchains.sh](scripts/toolchains.sh) for CI.
-Please visit [scripts/test-images](scripts/test-images).
-You can run this test script using many native and cross images.
+You can run this script using many native and cross images.

 ## Real world testing